grafana/explore-logs/docs/sources/ordering/_index.md

 {{< docs/public-preview product="Explore Logs" >}}

-If you find yourself on a page with lots of graphs, you might want to sort them in a way that makes sense to you.
+If you find yourself on a page with lots of graphs, you might want to sort them differently depending on what you're looking for.
 You can do this in Explore Logs using the **Sort by** menu in the top right toolbar.

 You can use the **Asc/Desc** menu to change the direction of the sort.